Richard F. Caris Charitable Trust II Sponsors Regeneron ISEF 2024 Society of Science

 “Today, Interface has a pool of 32000 products to offer across the globe, which includes standard test and measurement tools, custom designs, as well as OEM force measurement solutions.”

-Moving forward, Interface intends to contribute more deeply in the energy sector by bringing forth more cost-effective and durable force measurement solutions in the market.
+Moving forward, Interface intends to contribute more deeply to the energy sector by introducing more cost-effective and durable force measurement solutions to the market.
 “We plan on introducing wireless capability into most of our solutions to focus on the issue of expensive cable damage and cable routing for topside instrumentation,” says Peters.
-Above all, Interface wants to continue growing its roots globally as a trusted technology provider and explore the various technological revelations that are shaping the energy tech domain.
+Above all, Interface wants to continue to grow its global roots as a trusted technology provider and explore the technological developments shaping the energy tech domain.

 Interface Bluetooth Telemetry System Provides Measurements Viewable on Mobile Platforms

 The new Interface Bluetooth Telemetry System features a free iOS and Android app to allow users to view data from multiple sensors in real-time on a smartphone or tablet.
 Providing its customers with a more accessible solution for viewing and downloading force measurement data, Interface has introduced its new Bluetooth® Telemetry System (BTS) solution.
-At the heart of Interface’s BTS solution is the powerful Bluetooth Low Energy (BLE) strain bridge transmitter module that provides access to high-quality measurements on a mobile platform such as a phone or tablet.
+At the heart of Interface’s BTS solution is the powerful Bluetooth Low Energy (BLE) strain-bridge transmitter module, which provides access to high-quality measurements on a mobile platform such as a phone or tablet.
 BTS joins Interface’s Wireless Telemetry System (WTS) in the growing demand by manufacturers and integrators who need flexibility and freedom from the restraints of wired systems.
-The Interface BTS is available now and details of the solution can be found here.
+The Interface BTS is available now, and details of the solution can be found here.
 PRESS RELEASE

 Load Cell Accuracy: 5 Factors to Consider

 Contributor Ken Vining, Jan.
 9, 2020 – Accuracy is a critical factor in modern engineering.
 It can mean the difference between a solid, reliable, high-quality product and one that fails or quickly becomes a liability to its users.
-But for as important as accuracy is, it’s quite an ambiguous term in engineering.
+But, as important as accuracy is, it’s quite an ambiguous term in engineering.
 When someone expresses the importance of accuracy, a lot of questions inevitably follow, especially when it comes to load cells.
 Load cells are important for testing and measuring force, weight, and torque on practically any product you can imagine.
-They are installed on finished products to track force factors in real-time, and in the long-term they assist with preventative maintenance and collecting data for future products.
+They are installed on finished products to track force factors in real time, and in the long term, they assist with preventive maintenance and data collection for future products.

 New Bluetooth® Telemetry System Featuring High Quality Measurements Viewable on Mobile Platforms